menu

 Finally, priests and therapists would like to think they know the secrets to a truly successful marriage, but according to NeighborhoodScout's research, the folks of the Estates at Roseland / Denali Way neighborhood may actually hold the key.
 70.0% of its residents are married, which is a higher percentage than is found in 96.2% of the neighborhoods in America.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Estates at Roseland / Denali Way neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Estates at Roseland / Denali Way neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.3% of the households here have four, five, or more cars.
 That is more cars per household than in 95.7% of the neighborhoods in the nation.

 Did you know that the Estates at Roseland / Denali Way neighborhood has more Iranian and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.0% of this neighborhood's residents have Iranian ancestry and 6.6% have South American ancestry.